 You thought it was difficult to find a good tai chi teacher?
 Try finding a good qi gong teacher.
 Qigong is an energy art that can dramatically improve health, concentration and well-being.
 It can be undertaken by people of any age and with any physical limitation.
 Learning qi gong on your own is definitely possible, but there are some ways you need to practice and some things you need to consider before choosing a routine in order for you to get the huge health benefits that everyone is talking about.
 Here is where the hard part comes in:

-Anyone can learn qigong at home without a teacher as long as they find a course that has:
+Anyone can learn qigong without a teacher at home as long as they find instruction that includes:

 - Expert, experienced instructors

 - A routine that is taught in segments and built upon, not all at once

 - A way to ask the instructor questions

 - Great explanation of the movements with video examples from different angles

 Great progress usually demands 1) a great teacher and 2) an explanation of what progress looks and feels like so that we have a tangible sense of what changes are taking place.
 The best program that I have found to date is the Good Morning – Good Evening Qi Gong Set.

 I found out about this course while researching ways to improve chi development without needing a trip to China.
 I attended two seminars that year that were pretty good.
 However, the instruction bordered on mysticism and the suggested exercises were not practical.
 When I found this course, my first impression of the website and description was that it promised a lot.
 How could I get more out of an online course than I could get from two in-person seminars?

 But ask yourself: if you wanted to learn qi gong at home, what would you need?